 For this test, I used a 10cm tall figure of a wedding couple that may or may not have been on top of a wedding cake at one point.
 The figures are hand painted and very detailed.

 I used my new red and white Holga 120 GTLR to shoot them, thinking maybe the TLR viewfinder may come in handy.
 Well it doesn’t – not when your subject is 3cm away from the lens (because of the parallax problem).
-In fact, forget the viewfinder for this missing altogether (like we ever used the Holga viewfinder before).
+In fact, forget the viewfinder for this mission altogether (like we ever used the Holga viewfinder before).

 These pictures were taken in strong morning sunlight on Kodak Portra 160VC, immediately developed afterwards and scanned a day later.
 We were too excited!